aghosh376/git-command-adventures/README.md

-# git-game-workshop
+# Git Command Adventures
-A game to practice Git commands
+A few challenges to practice Git commands!